barnumbirr/tweetuoso/README.md

 ### Step 1: Register a new client app with Twitter

 Navigate to https://dev.twitter.com/apps/new.
-You might have to log in to the Twitter Developers site first, if you’re not already.
+You might have to log into the Twitter Developers site first, if you’re not already.
 Fill in the registration fields as follows:

 ![screenshot](https://raw.github.com/c0ding/tweetuoso/master/tweetuoso/doc/registration.png)